bob-collective/bob/docs/docs/drafts/vision.md

 We see a staged approach to make use of the rollup PoW:

 - **Stage 1**: Dapps deployed on an EVM rollup can check the submitted PoW to the rollup and customize their interpretation.
-For example, a ordinals P2P exchange might want to pause their platform if insufficient PoW is attached to the rollup, Other dapps might ignore the PoW alltogether, making the model quite flexible.
+For example, a ordinals P2P exchange might want to pause their platform if insufficient PoW is attached to the rollup, Other dapps might ignore the PoW altogether, making the model quite flexible.
-- **Stage 2**: Merged minig becomes a condition for a valid state transition of the rollup.
+- **Stage 2**: Merged mining becomes a condition for a valid state transition of the rollup.
 Assuming that a rollup is launched on an L1 with smart contracts like Ethereum, the sequencer needs to ensure that at certain intervals a sufficient PoW is added.
 The rollup would be paused and its state could be invalidated through including the PoW as part of the fraud proofs (in optimistic rollups) and validity proofs (in zk rollups).
 Requiring PoW as part of a valid state transition for the rollup ensures that the state transition of the rollup on say Ethereum cannot settle without the explicit consent from Bitcoin miners.
 - **Stage 3**: Staking sequencers on Bitcoin and proving incorrect behavior through BitVM, one-time signatures, and other techniques ensures that sequencers are ecnomically incentivized on Bitcoin to correctly produce L2 blocks.
 - **Stage 4**: In the final stage, the rollup transitions to a fully zk-verified rollup that can then be verified by Bitcoin consensus without merged mining.
 We expect this to take about five years from now as it will require zk technology to mature and Bitcoin made capable of verifying zk proofs.